-By Leigh Goldenberg, Marketing and Public Relations Manager
+By Leigh Goldenberg, >health Marketing and Public Relations Manager

 If a Seder is not familiar to you, here’s a quick explanation.
 (You can find more extensive information in the Curriculum Connections for The Whipping Man) Seder is the ceremonial meal during which we retell the story of the Exodus of the Hebrew slaves from Egypt.
 Moses and the Pharoah are the main characters, and plot twists include ten plagues and the parting of the Red Sea.
 Seder translates as “order,” so most every Seder follows the same steps, each with meaning and symbolism attached.
 Many of these symbols reflect the springtime occurrence of the holiday, focusing on rebirth in a way that will certainly be familiar to those that celebrate Easter.
 (In fact, Jesus’ Last Supper was most likely a Seder, and Easter is the only Christian holiday that corresponds to the lunar calendar as all Jewish holidays do.)

 Just like having Christmas in July, you can imagine it would be odd to have Passover on the wrong time of year, at the start of autumn when everything begins to die and hibernate.
 Yet, we are opening The Whipping Man this week and none of the actors who have a Seder on stage each night had been to one before.
 Hosting an October Seder felt necessary.
 The script walks the actors (and in turn the audience) through many of the steps and symbols, just like a Haggadah (the book we use on Passover).